-This week found us lunching and brunching at NoNo’s Cafe on County Line Road, just east of Santa Fe.
-I don’t know why we don’t go to NoNo’smore often, it’s just minutes away from home, reasonably priced and offers a good menu.
-I feel very comfortable saying that anyone can find something to their liking on the menu.
+Just minutes away from home for us, reasonably priced and offers a good menu.
+I feel very comfortable saying that anyone can find something to their liking on NoNo’s menu.
 Food with a New Orleans theme, an atmosphere slightly country-fied, and welcoming hospitality are what you’ll find here.

 We’ve been going to NoNo’s since they opened in Highlands Ranch at the old location at County Line Road and Broadway.
 We especially love to go for breakfast on Saturday mornings for the breakfast burrito.
 A generous serving of scrambled eggs, green onions wrapped in a flour tortilla and smothered in a delicious creamy sausage gravy.
+I happen to think it’s the best breakfast burrito in town.
 You can also order the burrito with half sausage gravy and half green chili.
 That’s what I do and it’s sinful and delicious.

 My dinner order is consistently the house salad with NoNo’s house made blue cheese dressing.
-They bottle the dressing for purchase, and I never leave without it.
+They bottle the dressing for purchase, and I never leave without one.
 To accompany the salad I order the Shrimp Bisque.
-I don’t know why it’s so special.
-Very flavorful.
+I don’t know why it’s so special, I love it.

-Sean ordered Crawfish Pie with Corn Maque Choux.
+- Crawfish Pie with Corn Maque Choux.
 I had a bite of the corn and it was very good.
-I’ve prepared Maque Choux from Chef Paul Prudhomme’s cookbook “Louisiana Kitchen” and I must say that even though Chef Paul’s rendition is very good, this is more flavorful and interesting.
-Back to the drawing board, I’ll have to look for and try another recipe.
+I’ve prepared Maque Choux from Chef Paul Prudhomme’s cookbook “Louisiana Kitchen” (my favorite Louisiana Cookbook, by the way) and I must say that even though Chef Paul’s rendition is very good, this is more flavorful and interesting.